portolucas/portolucas/README.md

 - 🔭 I'm currently working at [Engineering Brasil](https://www.engdb.com.br/) as a **Software Engineer**.
 - 💻 Programming languages: JavaScript (React, Vue, Angular, Vanilha, Node and TypeScript -> ES6+) and Python (Django).
-- ⚡ I do not have a CS degree.
+- ⚡ Fun fact: I do not have a CS degree.
 - ❤️ FrontEnd.

 - 👇 I won the Lemonade Hackaton 2019.
 I'm the one with raised arm.